Like many B2B marketing terms, the word “audience” can mean several things.

 Known vs. unknown contacts

 Before activating audiences across channels, find out how many contacts per audience live in your CRM.
-If you have a sense of how many known vs. unknown contacts exist, you can choose channels based on your goal to acquire new or nurture existing.
+If you have a sense of how many known vs. unknown contacts exist, you can choose channels based on your goal to acquire new or nurture existing ones.

 Activation: Segment x channel x offer x budget equation